bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 ## Data Dictionary Layout

-A data dictionary contains a list of records, represented as rows, that describe the sequence of fields in a target datafile.
+A data dictionary contains a list of records (known as _Data Elements_ in RADx terminology), represented as rows, that describe the sequence of fields in a target datafile.
 There is exactly one data dictionary record per datafile field.

 A data dictionary CSV file contains a header record plus _one record for each of the target datafile's fields_.
 Since the target datafile's fields are in columns, this means a record in a data dictionary essentially describes a column in the target data file.
 Thus, if the target datafile has five columns in it, the data dictionary will contain _six_ records – one header record plus five non-header records that describe the five datafile fields.